roboflow/rf100-vl/README.md

 Rather than pre-training on only a small number of base categories, we argue that it is more practical to download a foundational model (e.g., a vision-language model (VLM) pretrained on web-scale data) and fine-tune it for specific applications.
 We propose a new FSOD benchmark protocol that evaluates detectors pre-trained on any external dataset (not including the target dataset), and fine-tuned on K-shot annotations per C target classes.

 We evaluate a subset of 20 datasets from Roboflow-VL.
 Each dataset is independently evaluated using AP.
-Roboflow-VL includes datasets that are out-of-distribution from typical internet-scale pre-training data, making it a particularly challenging (even for VLMs) for Foundational FSOD..
+Roboflow-VL includes datasets that are out-of-distribution from typical internet-scale pre-training data, making it a particularly challenging (even for VLMs) for Foundational FSOD.

 ### Benchmarking Protocols